danielenricocahall/Advanced-Object-Oriented-Design-Projects/README.md

 * Memento - Each user object would have a memento object which regularly saves their state while writing a message.
 This ensures that, if their connection was lost, they can log on again and continue writing their message.

+* Facade - The interface the user interacts with to write and send messages is a Facade - it hides the details of creating and modifying the Message object, connecting to the Twitter servers, and posting the message in chronological order along with other users in their feed.

+* Iterator - For searching through Message objects in a feed, I would use the iterator pattern.
+This ensures that I can still traverse through Messages if the implementation changes, or if I want to define a new implementation sometime in the future.

+* Command - When a user pushes a button on the frontend to accomplish an action (e.g; send, delete, retweet), the request will be forwarded to a request object.
+In this way, I can change the implementation of how a request is performed seamlessly.

+* Proxy - To ensure a user isn't either banned or spamming (maybe they've been hacked/a bot is posting on their account), the "submit message" request object firsts connect to a Proxy, which performs several checks before posting the message.

+* Prototype - The "Retweet" button will require performing a clone operation on the original Message object.